In this article you will learn the best vitamins for pregnancy and breastfeeding.

 Folic acid is a water soluble vitamin that is naturally occuring in several foods as well as being fortified in many other foods in the US.
 Question– so then don’t I get enough of that in my diet?
 Answer– no.

 Fortification provides approximately 163mcg per day, and the pregnant woman needs to consume 800mcg of folic acid per day (Goetzl, 2018).
 This would be recommended to have been started one month before conception, but again not all pregnancies are planned.

 Therefore, it is recommended that all women of childbearing age take this supplement.
 Prenatal vitamins contain the folic acid you need so if anything, take one of these daily.

-The second important vitamin you should consider is calcium.
+The second important vitamin you need in pregnancy and breastfeeding is calcium.